IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 ## 2.Prerequisites <a name="prerequisites"></a>

 - Reserve the lab environment.
-If you have not reserved the lab environment, then click [here](https://abc.com).
+If you have not reserved the lab environment yet, then click [here](https://abc.com).

 - Go through the audio presentation to get the knowledge about API connect capabilities.